 Letting go of the past

 At first, the thought of it may not feel possible.
-Don’t expect to just be able to grant forgiveness all at once.
+Don’t expect to be able to grant forgiveness all at once.
 It’s a process—sometimes a long process.
-The only thing you have to do at the beginning is be open to forgiveness.
-Believe that you can just start the process.
+The only thing you have to do at the beginning is, be open to forgiveness.
+Believe that you can start the process to survive infidelity.

-This is where the big time work really starts.
-If you both truly want the marriage to work after infidelity has occurred, then the rebuilding process must begin.
+Rebuilding trust with your spouse- this is where the big-time work starts.
+If you both genuinely want the marriage to work after infidelity has occurred, then the rebuilding process must begin.

 Sometimes spouses get so caught up in wanting to make their marriage to be “like it was before,” they miss real opportunities for growth and change.
 Don’t wish for old times.
-Hope for new times.
+Instead, hope for new times.
 Yes, even better times in your marriage.

 Start small.
-Even just day by day.
-Rebuild trust as you deal with day to day issues.
+Even just day by day rebuild trust as you deal with day to day issues.
 Show that you can be there for each other.
 As each spouse shows up, emotionally and physically, things can go in the right direction and maybe even develop into something even better than before.

 Avoiding divorce as you rebuild your marriage

 That means putting your spouse’s needs above your own, but also being honest with your spouse about what you truly need.
 It means being loving and accepting love.
 Show each other each day that your marriage is more important than anything else.

 Infidelity in marriage is a big deal.
 This couple, who made a promise to each other on their wedding day, is now on shaky ground.
 One of the spouses has gone outside the marriage and had an affair.